Lucaa8/mc_tower/README.md

 ### Feather (Harmless Feather)
 In the default Tower version, this feather had one purpose: pushing players into the void with its Knockback I enchantment.

 Now that some swords already come with this enchantment, the feather needed a new purpose.
-It's why now the feather reduces fall damage by 15% for any player taking fall damage while holding the feather in their main or off-hand.
+It's why now **the feather reduces fall damage by 15%** for any player taking fall damage **while holding the feather in their main or off-hand**.
 Simply having it in the inventory does not grant the effect—the feather must be held when hitting the ground.

 Note: The feather’s damage reduction is multiplicative (and not additive), applied after all other sources of fall damage reduction (e.g., Feather Falling boots).
 For example, if boots provide 24% fall damage reduction, the total reduction is not simply 39% (24% + 15%).
 The calculation is: `Final Damage = Initial Fall Damage × (1 − 0.24) × (1 − 0.15)` and not `Final Damage = Initial Fall Damage × (1 − 0.39)`.
 This ensures that the feather’s reduction always scales fairly with other protections and prevents it from becoming overpowered during extreme falls.